General Education Mission

 WVU at Parkersburg's Child Development program prepares graduates to facilitate and assess learning environments that are engaging and playful to promote social, emotional, cognitive and physical development in young children.
 Many and various careers are available depending on the level of education attained.

 The Bachelor of Arts in Elementary Education is approved by the West Virginia Department of Education.
-The program has been accredited by the National Council for Accreditation of Teacher Education and is affiliated with the American Association for Colleges of Teacher Education, the National Association of Community College Teacher Preparation Programs, the National Professional Development School Association, and the Council for the Accreditation of Educator Preparation.
+The program has been accredited by the Council for the Accreditation of Educator Preparation and is affiliated with the American Association for Colleges of Teacher Education, the National Association of Community College Teacher Preparation Programs, and the National Professional Development School Association.

 Degrees available include the following: